Best tutorial for Maven settings file | Sample mvn settings.xml example

 </mirrors>

-In the above example, if any dependencies are trying to download from a central repository, it will hit mirror url instead of maven central repo.
+In the provided instance, if any dependencies are attempting to download from the central repository, they will reach the mirror URL instead of the Maven Central Repository.

-This enables us to stop maven from trying to access from maven central repo.
+This capability allows us to prevent maven from attempting direct access from maven central Repository. directly.

 Settings.xml sample example file

-• proxies: HTTP and HTTPS proxies are to be configured here.
+• proxies: Configuration section for HTTP and HTTPS proxies.

 xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"